anodyne/nova/README.md

         * updated the alt row color
 	* [wiki] updated the stylesheets
         * updated the alt row color
+* updated the main and sim controllers to update some language keys
+* updated the docking request form to use the dynamic form
 * fixed bug where a stray in comma threw errors in IE

 Known Issues